ggurbet/casperfyre-backend/tmp/README.md

-## Temporary *.pem file storage
+## Temporary file storage for the server

-For usage by the Casper Client.